zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Nowadays, many electronic devices have their own co nverters and/or transformers built in so that you don’t need a sepa rate one, but older ones often do need converters and/or transformers.
 Ben continu es, “Our devices will either not work or will be ruined” – that is, will be dest royed – “if we try plugging them directly into those outlets.”
 An “outlet” (outlet) here means the same thing as a wall socket.

 Nicola says, “I should have bought a travel hair dr yer with dual voltage.”
 “Dual” (dual) means two, or two types.
-So “dual voltage” i s something that works on both 110- and 220-volt electrical systems.
+So “dual voltage” is something that works on both 110- and 220-volt electrical systems.
 Ben says , however, “You’d still need an adapter,” meaning even if the hair dryer was one  that had dual voltage, you still wouldn’t be able to plug it into the socket b ecause the prongs wouldn’t fit into a different socket.
 You would need an adapter for t hat to convert it from, say, a U.S.-style plug to one that would work in different  countries.

 Nicola says, “Whatever,” meaning “Okay, I don’t wan t to talk about that anymore.”
 She says, “I’ve put them both on,” meanin g she has put the plug into an adapter and a transformer.
 “Now can I dry my hai r?” she asks.
 Ben says, “You can’t use that hair dryer because the cord is fraye d” (frayed).
 If something is “frayed,” it is coming apart.
 We especially use tha t for a rope or wire that has been used so much that it is starting to come apart .
 You can see the inside of the cord where the wire itself is.
 Whatever is around t hat wire is starting to fray, or to come apart.

 Notice that Ben says the “cord” (cord) is frayed.
 T he cord is what goes between your electronic device and the socket.
 It’s what the plug is connected to.
-The cord has the wires in it that connect your device t o the socket.
+The cord has the wires in it that connect your device to the socket.
 Ben says, “If you turn it on,” meaning if you turn that hair dryer on , “it may short circuit and then blow a fuse.”
 “To short circuit” (circuit) is when the electrical current starts to increase rapidly due to a problem with your wires, with your cord, or perhaps with the device itself.
 This can cause a fire and/or dam age your electrical device.

 A “short circuit” can also cause you to “blow a fus e” (fuse).
 “To blow a fuse” means that there is too much power running and the electrical system shuts down.
 It stops.
 One of the safety devices that hous es and buildings have are what are called “fuses” (fuses) or nowadays, much m ore commonly, “circuit breakers.”
 What happens is that the electrical powe r stops going to a certain part of the house or building when too much power is bei ng drawn, when too much power is going through the wires.